Early Results from GLASS-JWST. XXI: Rapid assembly of a galaxy at z=6.23 revealed by its C/O abundance: Physical properties

 \section{Physical properties}

 In this section we present physical properties derived from the photometry and emission line measurements.
 Quantities such as the stellar mass and SFR must be corrected for the modest lensing magnification.
-We adopt a magnification factor $\mu = 2.59^{+0.04}_{-0.03}$ obtained from the lens model described in \cite{bergamini22} and updated as described in \cite{roberts-borsani22_z10}.
-This value and 1$\sigma$ confidence interval are determined from a Monte Carlo analysis combining both the original and updated models.
+We adopt a magnification factor $\mu = 2.7\pm0.1$ obtained from the lens model described in \cite{bergamini2022,bergamini2023}.
+This value and 1$\sigma$ confidence interval are determined from a Monte Carlo analysis, and account for the positional accuracy recovered in the updated model \citep{bergamini2023}.
 The formal lensing uncertainties are small and we do not propagate them through the analysis, so that the derived properties can more easily be updated with predictions from other lens models.
 However, most of the relevant properties for this work (e.g., chemical abundances and stellar population age) are independent of lensing magnification.